truenas/documentation/content/CORE/UIReference/Services/TFTPScreen.md

 - coresftp
 ---

+Trivial File Transfer Protocol (TFTP) is a basic protocol without user authentication or the ability to browse a directory heirarchy.
+It is designed for simple file transfer.
 The **TFTP** service screen configures the directory, connection, access and other auxillary parameters for TFPT service on the TrueNAS.

 ![TFTPScreen](/images/CORE/13.0/TFTPScreen.png "TFTO Service Options")